Siphon880gh/devbrain/Enterprise - Code Standards, Compliance, Security/Security - Website/_ Security Checklists - Dedicated Server or VPS (SSH Root access, etc).md

 - **VM Isolation**: Partitioning and bridging for VPS-like control.
 	- Reworded: Create vm through partition and bridge to it as a VPS with dedicated ip exposed to internet.
 That way I can restart the VM or VPS from my root shell.

+---

+## Appendix - Key Points on SSH and Root Access

+1. **Using SSH key (passwordless) to root**
+    ➤ _Does not_ mean SSH password login is disabled.
+    ✅ You can still log in with a password if allowed.

+2. **Disabling SSH password login**
+    ➤ _Does not_ block SSH key (passwordless) login to root.
+    ✅ SSH key access continues to work.
+    ✅ Misleads hackers because it still asks interactively for password - just all attempts correct or wrong will say invalid password.

+3. **Disabling root SSH login**
+    ➤ _Blocks_ all SSH logins as root — **both password and key-based**.
+    ➤ Usual practice is to log in as a regular user (like `adminuser`) and escalate privileges via sudo.
+    ❌ You can’t SSH directly as root anymore.